 #2 Your LMS is out of date

 If you use custom software, it can become outdated very quickly.
 It may lead to problems with support of new eLearning content formats, inability to use mLearning, and non-relevant metrics collection and reporting.
 There are two options: you can either hire a full-time developer who will further customize your outdated platform, or switch to a new third-party LMS.
-Carefully consider all the pros and cons and make your choice.
+Carefully consider all the key LMS benefits and drawbacks and make your choice.

 #3 Your LMS is too complicated or expensive